 Places to stay, whether your accommodation preference is bed and breakfast, camping, hotels, apartments, villas, farmhouses or an agriturismo.

 Favourite places to eat and drink - restaurants, osterias, trattorias, pizzerias .... and great lunch and supper stops along the road.
 Where to taste and buy the local produce for your picnics or self-catering.
 Where to find the best coffee, "dolce" (cakes) and home made ice cream.

 The myriad of things to do and see, from sailing & surfing, to fishing and scuba diving, trekking and cycling, horseback riding and the Maremman Cowboys, wine-tasting and cooking classes, medieval castles and towers, museums and mines...

 La dolce vita in Maremma is simple and unpretentious; but life is rich.
 People smile a lot in Maremma.
 May you too start a love affair with this special tranquil part of Tuscany and, who knows, one day decide to stay.

 With a little planning - you don't need much - no holiday in Tuscany will ever disappoint.
 Some of your best moments and the ones that will leave a smile on your face for a long time, will be the things you experience as you turn a corner, or take a road that you never intended to, but did anyway.
 Italy is like that.
 Especially Tuscany.

-And if you have just come across Maremma whilst researching your vacation and are now feeling overwhelmed with even more choices of things to do and see.
+And if you have just come across Maremma whilst researching your vacation in Italy and are now feeling overwhelmed with even more choices of things to do and see.
 Don't worry.
 I have a way of making sure you don't miss anything special.